Start the countdown to Christmas with these DIY Advent Calendar ideas that will fill the month with fun and festive activities for kids and toddlers.

 - Christmas carol at home

-- Christmas carol at a nursing home
+- Christmas carol at or outside a nursing home

 - watch a Christmas movie

 - make homemade hot chocolate, pink hot chocolate or homemade apple cider

 - make Christmas cards for teachers and the elderly